promptfoo/promptfoo/site/docs/guides/llm-redteaming.md

 npx promptfoo@latest redteam generate
 ```

-This process generates a file named `redteam.yaml` containing the adversarial test cases.
-Additionally, it updates `promptfooconfig.yaml` to include references to these newly created test cases.
+This will create a file `redteam.yaml` with the test cases.

 Run the eval: